Client class#

 Parameters:

-• urlbase (str, optional) – Base URL of the subscriber to query.
-Default to caterva2.sub_urlbase_default.
+• urlbase (str) – Base URL of the server to query.

 • auth (tuple, BasicAuth, optional)